Terms of Service

 You agree you have authority to commission any work for your organisation, and can provide everything needed to complete the project including text, images and other information, in a suitable format and to achieve deadlines.

 You also agree to review any work done, provide suitable feedback and approval in a professional and timely fashion.
 We’ll also carry out the work in a professional and timely manner but cannot guarantee to meet short deadlines, especially if there has been a delay in receiving your materials or approvals.
 We will also maintain the confidentiality of any personal information or business data that you give us.
-For this purpose, we will provide an NDA (non-disclosure agreement) for signature by both parties.
+For this purpose, it may be necessary to provide an NDA (non-disclosure agreement) for signature by both parties.

 Web hosting and administration